allenap/pgdo/pgdo-lib/README.md

 The packages in this workspace are released together, with the same version number, and they must be uploaded in a certain order.

-1. Bump the version in `pgdo/Cargo.toml` and `pgdo-lib/Cargo.toml`.
+1. Bump the version in the top-level (workspace) `Cargo.toml`.
 2. In `pgdo/Cargo.toml`, update the dependency on `pgdo-lib` to match the new version from the previous step.
+3. Paste updated `-h` output into pgdo's `README.md`.
+On macOS the command `cargo run -- -h | pbcopy` is helpful. **Note** that `--help` output is not the same as `-h` output: it's more verbose and too much for an overview.
-3. Build, test, docs: `cargo build && cargo test && cargo doc --no-deps`.
+4. Build, test, docs: `cargo build && cargo test && cargo doc --no-deps`.
-4. Commit with message "Bump version to `$VERSION`."
+5. Commit with message "Bump version to `$VERSION`."
-5. Tag with "v`$VERSION`", e.g. `git tag v1.0.10`.
+6. Tag with "v`$VERSION`", e.g. `git tag v1.0.10`.
-6. Push: `git push && git push --tags`.
+7. Push: `git push && git push --tags`.
-7. Publish: `cargo publish --package pgdo-lib && cargo publish --package pgdo`.
+8. Publish: `cargo publish --package pgdo-lib && cargo publish --package pgdo`.

 ## License